 * * * * * * * * * * * * * * * * * *

 She lays down on the shore, undoes her bun, and flips her hair back once, twice, a third time before tying it back up again.
-(Snap, snap, snap) Back precisely arched and hands firmly planted in the sand, as if she’s practiced for this moment for months, she bends her knees and throws her head back as he quickly circles and crouches like a photographer shooting the cover girl of next year’s Sports Illustrated swimsuit edition.
+(Snap, snap, snap) Back arched precisely and hands planted firmly in the sand, as if she’s practiced for this moment for months, she bends her knees and throws her head back as he circles and crouches like a photographer shooting the cover girl of next year’s Sports Illustrated swimsuit edition.

 Snap, snap, snap.
 Click, click, click.